 I’m enjoying creating recipes with healthy, whole-grain millet.
 Polenta, which is commonly made with ground corn, has become quite a popular dish.
 Other grains can also be used to prepare polenta.
 “It is historically made from other grains.
 It may be served as a hot porridge, or it may be allowed to cool and solidify into a loaf that can be baked, fried, or grilled.
 The dish is associated with Northern and Central Italy.
 As it is known today, polenta derives from earlier forms of grain mush (known as puls or pulmentum in Latin) that were commonly eaten since Roman times.
 Before the introduction of corn (maize) from America in the 16th century, polenta was made from starchy ingredients like farro (wheat), chesnut flour, millet, spelt (wheat), and chickpeas.” ¹ Millet works beautifully for this dish and is very affordable.
-I added winter squash as it is now in season, but decided to use cauliflower this time.
+I added winter squash when it was in season, but decided to use cauliflower this time.
 I was pleasantly surprised by all of the favorable reviews.

 5 cups water